A Structural Condition on Point Sets with Few Distinct Dot Products: Preliminaries

-\textbf{Proof:~}Take one point $p$ from each supporting circle, and note that the dot product of that point with itself $p \cdot p$ must equal the squared radius of its supporting circle.
-Thus, the number of distinct dot products is at least equal to the number of supporting circles, and the result follows. $\square$
+\begin{proof} Take one point $p$ from each supporting circle, and note that the dot product of that point with itself $p \cdot p$ must equal the squared radius of its supporting circle.
+Thus, the number of distinct dot products is at least the number of supporting circles, and the result follows. \end{proof}

-Intuitively, we are saying that if a configuration has \emph{not too many} dot products, then it also has \emph{not too many} supporting circles.
+Intuitively, we are saying that if a configuration has not too many dot products, then it also has not too many supporting circles.
 It should therefore follow that there exists one circle which supports many points.